Read it in 5 Mins

 Project management is not just about successful delivery of one project.
 It has a positive impact that leads to successful deliveries of projects, programs and entire portfolios and ultimately leads to organizational success.
 A failed project, on the other hand, can derail new initiatives, lower morale and prevent business growth.

-An effective project manager is able to facilitate effective project planning, mitigate risks and optimize resources, manage budgets and time schedules, and enable clear communication across teams and stakeholders.
+A project manager who has successfully completed the PMP certification training is able to facilitate effective project planning, mitigate risks and optimize resources, manage budgets and time schedules, and enable clear communication across teams and stakeholders.

 Across the world, the nature of work is continually changing due to advancements in technology, evolving industry needs and digitization.
 This has led to work being organized around projects, with teams that are grouped together based on the skills and expertise required to carry out specific tasks.